cronokirby/new-blog/content/posts/Interfaces-to-Traits.md

 ```
 This program prints out `9`.

-The `Square` *class* inherits all the methods and their implementations
+The `Square` class inherits all the methods and their implementations
 from its parent class `Rectangle`, and can use its parent's constructor.

-*Classes* can also change the implementation of certain methods.
+Classes can also change the implementation of certain methods.
 This
-is called *overriding* in *Java*.
+is called *overriding* in Java.

 ```java
   @Override